 His rhetoric certainly got less jarring as the cycle wore on; he still won only 26% of Black voters to Clinton’s 75%.
 It should not surprise that a candidate who has spent most of his political career isolated from non-White voters had trouble connecting with them, a problem compounded by the raw power of the “Clinton machine.”
 It seems unlikely that Sanders will have overcome this deficit in time for the 2020 primaries.
 But more importantly, why should we put ourselves in a position where that’s what this movement has to depend on?
 Surely Sanders is not the only human being in this country capable of arguing for universal healthcare, a $15 minimum wage and free college.
 Moreover, what sense does it make for the progressive faction, as it seeks to capture the Democratic party’s nomination, to tie itself to a candidate who has already demonstrated an inability to connect with the most loyal and fastest growing portion of the Democratic electorate?

 Cable-news wisdom aside, the Democratic nominee is not chosen in Iowa and New Hampshire, no matter how much the scoop hungry media chooses to fixate on these contests.
-The Democratic nomination is won or loss in South Carolina and in the South where, among Democrats, Black voters reign supreme.
+The Democratic nomination is won or lost in South Carolina and in the South where, among Democrats, Black voters reign supreme.
 Iowa may have made Barack Obama seem viable by showing he could win White voters, but, it was South Carolina that turned Barack Obama from a surprisingly effective dark horse into a juggernaut.
 Obama won 33 state contests to Clinton’s 23; 8 of the states that broke for Obama were in the South.
 The Black, Southern electorate’s solid support even allowed Obama to overcome Clinton’s solid establishment support, as in Virginia where the support of a sitting governor and senator availed her little.
 Clinton initially enjoyed the support of many prominent Black politicians, the Black masses turned to Obama and sent these would-be power brokers scrambling after the people they claimed to lead.
-Obama’s ability to outrun the Clinton machine was further aided by a greatly expanded primary electorate which reflected the unmatched excitement he was able to inspire among Black voters.
+Obama’s ability to outrun the Clinton machine was further aided by a greatly expanded primary electorate, reflecting the unmatched excitement he inspired among Black voters.
 In 2004, about 210,000 voters participated in the 2004 Democratic primary in South Carolina; in 2008, 530,000 turned out.
-2016 saw an electorate which remained larger than that of the 2004 primary, still, the electorate had shrunk to 368,000.
+2016 saw an electorate which remained larger than that of the 2004 primary, still, turnout had shrunk to 368,000.
 What this shows is the power that accrues to a candidate who knows how to mobilize Black voters.
 What the progressive wing of the Democratic party has to ask itself is how much are we willing to wager on Bernie Sanders having become that candidate?
 Sanders’s manifest disadvantages overall and among non-White voters in particular were compounded by his strange unwillingness to do the, admittedly monumental, work that might have allowed him to stage an upset.

 Sanders won voters under 30 by a sizeable margin (72% to Clinton’s 28%) and it was among this age group that Sanders had his strongest foothold with Black voters.
 While he lost Black South Carolinians 30 and under by 14 points, compared to his 72 point loss with South Carolina’s Black voters overall, this counts as a near miss and reflects his message’s powerful resonance with young voters across racial lines.
 Any candidate would have needed to fight powerfully to turn this small advantage into a game changing one.
 The conventional wisdom, including among his Black outreach staff, is that Sanders didn’t.
 The key to Black youth outreach would logically have been historically Black colleges which, in addition to holding massive symbolic power, tend to be situated at the center of Black communities.
 Bernie Sanders did hold rallies at South Carolina State in Orangeburg, South Carolina and Tennessee State University in Nashville, Tennessee; there was just one important element missing: Bernie Sanders.
 In both cases he allowed surrogates to hold rallies while declining to be present himself.
-Clinton, on the other hand went to Orangeburg’s Claflin University in 2015 and then held another rally, in absentia, a year later headlined by Angela Bassett.
+Clinton, on the other hand went to Orangeburg’s Claflin University in 2015 and then held another rally, in absentia, a year later headlined by Angela Bassett, not a bad substitute.
 2015 also saw Hillary Clinton giving a Nashville speech in Fisk University’s gymnasium.
 All of this served to enhance Clinton’s already prodigious lead with Black voters.

 None of this erases, mitigates or modifies all the reasons Hillary Clinton was, at most, the second best candidate for the Democratic party’s nomination for president in 2016.
 What it does reflect is Clinton’s vastly greater skill and comfort in mobilizing and winning Black votes, which shows that a profoundly innovative platform can be overwhelmed by superior politicking; while Obama’s triumph over Clinton in 2008 shows that Black voters are highly mobilized by the prospect of electing someone they would expect to be deeply committed to anti-racism, not historically, but in the living present.

 In 2016, nobody else who came within 1000 miles of winning the Democratic nomination was willing to advocate for what Sanders advocated and there was no reasonable chance that anybody would in time for the November election.
 For all his flaws and mistakes, Sanders has changed the game.
 As of July, 2018, there are 28 months until the next election.
 We have time.
 While Sanders has earned his place in the ongoing history of socialist politics, there is no reason that place should constrain the movement’s possibilities going forward.
 It is not outside of the realm of possibility that Hillary Clinton will run for the Democratic nomination in 2020.
 Five of the potential contenders on The Hill’s shortlist from 2017 are White men, the other five are women or non-White, one of them is both.
 The debate around demographic representation in government can be had in another place, but, suffice it to say; political activists have a limited ability to tell voters what they should treat as important, and an even lesser ability to decide what will excite voters.
 Moreover, to be a man in a patriarchal society is to rarely have the opportunity to be governed by people who are not male; to be White in a White supremacist society is to rarely have the opportunity to be governed by those who are not White.
 Those who don’t know what it is like to not be able to take your symbolic presence in the seat of power for granted should remember that, even when offering cogent analysis of where such representation falls short.
-Furthermore, speaking specifically of voters of color and women, insofar as they have had the vote in the history of this country, they have shown their pragmatic willingness to vote for White men whose commitment to the endlessly arduous work of racial justice is questionable at best.
+Furthermore, speaking specifically of voters of color and women, insofar as they have had the vote in the history of this country, they have shown their pragmatic willingness to vote for White men whose commitment to the endlessly arduous work of racial and gender justice is questionable at best.
 (Which is not to obscure that White women have a much more mixed record) A strong progressive candidate who will fulfill and build beyond the promise of Sanders’s 2016 campaign, one who is a demonstrated, committed fighter for racial and social justice is therefore not too much to ask or seek.
 What is more, it will be necessary.

 Even if Sanders would be that candidate, is it worth rehashing the bad feelings left over from the 2016 primaries?
 (An argument I might make against nominating Clinton if there weren’t so many other ones.)
 Put simply, for reasons pragmatic and symbolic, practical and aspirational: We need a candidate who can wage the fight for fifteen and the fight against White supremacy at the same time and with equal vigor.
 All-importantly, we need a candidate who can compellingly make the case that they are that candidate to the entire left leaning constituency.
 To fend off one likely, though problematic, criticism; I’ll concede that there is no particular reason such a candidate could not be a White man.
 Steve Cohen of Memphis has represented an 80% Black city for years, if he commits to a broad based plan for achieving economic justice, he could be the kind of candidate that I am calling for.
 Though the most obvious choice to fill this role would be a person of color, especially a woman.
 Despite this, as Kamala Harris, Cory Booker and Barack Obama show, demographic affinity doesn’t necessarily translate into a willingness or ability to wage the hard battles.
 The greatest lesson from the 2016 primaries is that political imagination still counts for something, and I think progressives can and must deploy a surplus of imagination to making sure that nothing can stop The Revolution this time around.
 We’ve a world to win.